Marketing Technology – The What’s and How’s

 Thinking about the big picture first (the forest), then the specific aspects (the single blade of grass) will give you more flexibility to scale up (or down) as needed.

-• Don’t look for specific technologies to satisfy all your projected, long-range needs: Technology evolves at a breakneck pace – you never know how our industry might shift over the course of the next several years and how that might affect your tech requirements.
-Remember, 10 years ago, there was no Snapchat, Oculus, Instagram, Pinterest, Slack, or Square.
+Technology evolves at a breakneck pace – you never know how our industry might shift over the course of the next several years and how that might affect your tech requirements.
+Remember, 10 years ago, there was no Snapchat, Oculus, Hootsuite, Slack, SemRush or MailChimp.
 These are platforms that today’s content marketers cannot do without and that even the most future-thinking strategists may not have accounted for a decade ago.
+Try to resist jumping to the latest tool simply because it’s trending.

 Ask yourself if the reason you’re considering a new tool is to address a persistent problem, a temporary one, or an outright anomaly.
 If it is temporary or an exception, implementing new tech may be unnecessary or even counterproductive.
 If it is persistent, look for its root cause.
 Ultimately, if it’s not due to a marketing issue or a technology shortcoming, switching tools is more likely to act as a band-aid than a cure.